eirikhanasand/iikg2001/exam/exam22.md

 4. Error detection.

 ## Question 23
-A man-in-the-middle attack is PRIMARILY an expression of which of the following threats?
+A man-in-the-middle attack is PRIMARILY an expression of which of the following threats?<br/>
 Select one alternative:

 1. Repudiation